kyxap1/starred/README.md

 - [vis](https://github.com/almende/vis) - Dynamic, browser-based visualization library
 - [remark](https://github.com/gnab/remark) - A simple, in-browser, markdown-driven slideshow tool.
 - [mermaid](https://github.com/knsv/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
-- [osm-feature-extract](https://github.com/lukasmartinelli/osm-feature-extract) - Extract GeoJSON features from OSM
+- [osm-qa-filter](https://github.com/lukasmartinelli/osm-qa-filter) - Extract GeoJSON features from OSM QA tiles
 - [hotel](https://github.com/typicode/hotel) - :love_hotel: A simple process manager for developers.
 Start apps from your browser and access them using local .dev domains
 - [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 - [ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.